stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Protocol Negotiation

-From Stomp 1.1 and onwards, the `CONNECT` frame MUST include the `accept-version` header.
-It should be set to a comma separated list of incrementing Stomp protocol versions that the client supports.
+From STOMP 1.1 and onwards, the `CONNECT` frame MUST include the `accept-version` header.
+It should be set to a comma separated list of incrementing STOMP protocol versions that the client supports.
 If the `accept-version` header is missing, it means that the client only supports version 1.0 of the protocol.